Structural models for policy-making: Coping with parametric uncertainty: Introduction

-We develop an approach that copes with parametric uncertainty and embeds model-informed policy-making in a decision-theoretic framework.
-We follow \citet{Manski.2021}'s suggestion and, instead of using the parameter estimates as-if they were true, we incorporate uncertainty in the analysis by treating the estimated confidence set as-if it is correct.
-This approach allows us to consider all parametrizations within the set for policy evaluation instead of just focusing on the point estimates.
-We estimate the set using the Confidence Set (CS) bootstrap recently proposed by \citet{Woutersen.2019} who build on the ideas in \citet{Rao.1973}.
-We use the seminal human capital investment model by \citet{Keane.1997} as a well-known, influential, and empirically-grounded test case.
+As an example of our approach, we analyze the seminal human capital investment model by \citet{Keane.1997} as a well-known, empirically grounded, and computationally demanding test case.
 We follow the authors and estimate the model on the National Longitudinal Survey of Youth 1979 (NLSY79) \citep{NLSY.2019} using the original dataset and reproduce all core results.
 We revisit their predictions for the impact of a tuition subsidy on completed years of schooling.
-We document considerable uncertainty in the counterfactual policy predictions and highlight the resulting policy recommendations from different formal rules on decision-making under uncertainty.\\
+The economics of the model implies that the nonlinear mapping between the model parameters and predictions is truncated at zero, and we thus use the Confidence Set (CS) bootstrap \citep{Woutersen.2019} to estimate the confidence set for the counterfactuals.
+We document considerable uncertainty in the policy predictions and highlight the resulting policy recommendations from different formal rules on decision-making under uncertainty.\\

-Our work contributes to the literature on policy-making under uncertainty \citep{Manski.2013,Berger.2020}.
-A structural microeconometric model provides policy-makers with predictions about the consequences of alternative policy proposals.
-However, the predictions are fraught with uncertainties even after the estimation of the model on data.
-Statistical decision theory allows for a systematic and transparent treatment of uncertainties in decision-making.
-We merge the two literatures by embedding a structural model in a decision-theoretic setting.\\

-Our work extends existing research exploring the sensitivity of implications and predictions to parametric uncertainty in climate economics and macroeconomics.
+Our work extends existing research exploring the sensitivity of implications and predictions to parametric uncertainty in macroeconomics and climate economics.
 For example, \citet{Harenberg.2019} study uncertainty propagation and sensitivity analysis for a standard real business cycle model. \citet{Cai.2019} examine how uncertainties and risks in economic and climate systems affect the social cost of carbon.
-However, neither of them estimates their model on data and instead rely on expert judgments to inform the degree of parametric uncertainty.
-They do not investigate the consequences of uncertainty for policy decisions.\\
+However, neither of them estimates their model on data.
+Instead, they rely on expert judgments to inform the degree of parametric uncertainty.
+They do not investigate the consequences of uncertainty for policy decisions in a decision-theoretic framework.\\